 The elderly are generally defined as those persons 65 years of age or older.
+The Act establishes two groups in the elderly category:

-The elderly can be divided into two groups: those who can effectively use public transportation and those who cannot use it so effectively as the first group without special facilities or special planning or design.
+"Those who can effectively use public transportation and those who cannot use it so effectively as the first group without special facilities or special planning or design."